Bake Play Smile

 What equipment do I need?

-You will need either a stand-mixer, hand-held beaters or a Thermomix to prepare the dough.
-You'll also need an oven for baking the cookies.
+To prepare the dough, you will need a stand mixer, hand-held beaters, or a Thermomix.
+You'll also need an oven to bake the cookies.

 Can you make shortbread without rice flour?

 Absolutely!
-My 3 ingredient shortbread recipe is made from plain flour, icing sugar and butter.. that's it!
+My three-ingredient shortbread recipe is made from plain flour, icing sugar, and butter—that's it!

 Can this recipe be used to cut shapes out of the dough?